kihwan-lee/exploring-odyssey/README.md

-# project-wayfarer
+# Exploring Odyssey
-Interactive blog to post articles and comments on various cities.
+Interactive traveling blog to post articles and learn from other user's experiences.
+Exploring Odyssey also offers an internal API hosting 60+ destinations including travel tips and important info before you next vacation!
 ## Index:
 - [Scope](#Scope)
 - [User Stories](#user-stories)